mwiatrzyk/mockify/docs/source/tutorial.rst

 Configuring expectation objects
 -------------------------------

-So far, we've done nothing with :class:`mockify.engine.Expectation` object ``expect_call`` method returns.
+So far, we've done nothing with :class:`mockify..Expectation` object ``expect_call`` method returns.
 But it has a lot of very handy features that we are going to discuss right now.